VestaKK/COMP30019P2/README.md

 * [Code Snipets](#code-snippets)

 ### Game Summary
-_Cyber-Souls_ is a roguelike dungeon-crawler set in...
+_Cyber-Souls_ is a roguelike dungeon-crawler set in space.
+Control a space dude as you try to defeat all the enemies guarding a derelict ship to get to the awesome space treasure

 ### Technologies
 Project is created with: